AjayKMehta/setup-machine/NeovimNotes.md

 `v` - select current character.
 Use any motion to extend selection, e.g. `ve` or `v$`.

 `V` - select current line.
-Can also extend with motion, e.g.`Vgg` selects from current line to start of file.
+Can also extend with motion or count, e.g.`Vgg` selects from current line to start of file and `5V` selects 5 lines starting from current line.

 `gv` selects previously highlighted visual area.